Kitware/HPCCloud/README.md

 ## Documentation

-FIXME: Not yet available

-See the [documentation](https://kitware.github.io/hpc-cloud) for a getting started guide, advanced documentation, and API descriptions.
+See the [documentation](docs/README.md) in this repository for a getting started guide, advanced documentation, and workflow descriptions.

-#### Licensing
+## Licensing

 **HPCCloud** is licensed under [Apache 2](LICENSE).

-#### Getting Involved
+## Getting Involved

 Fork our repository and do great things.
-At [Kitware](http://www.kitware.com), we've been contributing to open-source software for 15 years and counting, and want to make **hpc-cloud** useful to as many people as possible.
+At [Kitware](http://www.kitware.com), we've been contributing to open-source software for 15 years and counting, and we want to make **hpc-cloud** useful to as many people as possible.